Relativistic time dilation from a quantum mechanism: Relativistic covariance

 where

-is the Lorentz factor.
+is the Lorentz factor and $\Delta t=t-t_0$.
 In what follows we will take units where $c=1$.
-We are searching for a mechanism in the interaction that gives rise to time dilation as illustrated in Fig. (\ref{fig:avsgrow}).
-An operator with expectation value that grows the proper time frame would behave as in the red line until it reaches the value $A$.
+We are searching for an observable, which implies a mechanism in the interaction that gives rise to time dilation as illustrated in Fig. (\ref{fig:avsgrow}).
+An operator with an expectation value that grows the proper time frame would behave as in the red line until it reaches the value $A$.
 In a different reference frame, the growth would take longer, as with the blue and green lines.
 If the speed is too high the expectation value would never reach the value $A$.